weaglew/SuperMarketSystem/README.md

 # SuperMarketSystem
-A system for supermarket
+A system for supermarket \n
-Thanks  @XiaoHao very much
+Thanks  @xiaohaoo very much